tbrooks007/Biased-Random-Forest/README.md

 # Biased-Random-Forest
 Basic implementation of Biased Random Forest (BRAF).
+BRAF's is an ensamble method that seeks to mitigate issues caused by class imbalances in classification propblems by "adequately representing the minority class during classification."

 ### Possible Improvements